WBCE/WBCE_CMS/wbce/include/idna_convert/ReadMe.txt

 We expect to see no compatibility issues with the upcoming PHP6, too.

 ATTENTION: BC break!
-As of version 0.6.4 the class per default allows the German ligature ß to be encoded as the DeNIC, the registry for .DE allows domains containing ß.
+As of version 0.6.4 the class per default allows the German ligature ÃŸ to be encoded as the DeNIC, the registry for .DE allows domains containing ÃŸ.
-In older builds "ß" was mapped to "ss".
+In older builds "ÃŸ" was mapped to "ss".
 Should you still need this behaviour, see example 5 below.

+ATTENTION: As of version 0.8.0 the class fully supports IDNA 2008.
+Thus the aforementioned parameter is deprecated and replaced by a parameter to switch between the standards.
+See the updated example 5 below.

 Files
 -----